 In addition to the assessment of performance review findings, a comprehensive statewide needs assessment is conducted at least once every three years in an effort to keep key performance measures current for consumer service programs.
 Needs assessment surveys are disseminated to consumers, staff, stakeholders and the SCCB Board of Commissioners.
 Additionally, public hearings are conducted in an effort to obtain input from the general public.
-The results of the needs assessment are compiled from each source, evaluated and incorporated into the strategies, actions plans and performance measures in the Strategic Management Plan.
+The results of the needs assessment are compiled from each source, evaluated and incorporated into the strategies, actions plans and performance measures in the Strategic Management Plan and the State Plan for Vocational Rehabilitation and Supported Employment Services.